U.S. Department of State Seal

 Police Certificates

-Document Name: Police Certificate
+Document Name: Police Certificates

 Issuing Authority: Police station in the city or town of the individual’s residence